 Join us for a special virtual Summer Learning Series featuring stories of the Holocaust and genocide.
 These free, educational events are open to anyone aged 13 and over.
 They are designed to bring us closer to the history that defines our present and to inspire social responsibility.

-May 21st at 12 pm PDT
+July 16th at 3 pm PDT

-June 11th at 12 pm PDT
+July 23rd at 12 pm PDT

-June 18th at 12 pm PDT
+August 20th at 12 pm PDT

 Subscribe to our newsletter.